-The Benefits of a Raw Diet for Your Cat
+The Benefits of Raw Food for Cats

 Written by Margaret Gates

 Cats are predators.
-They evolved eating a prey based diet, and more importantly, eating that diet raw.
-Cooking degrades nutrients in meat, causing losses of vitamins, minerals and amino acids.¹ Meat used in highly processed pet food is cooked at high temperatures and the nutrients lost must then be added back in.
-This supplementation is not exact, and there are nutrient losses which aren't always replaced.
+They evolved eating a prey-based diet, and more importantly, eating that food raw.
+Cooking degrades nutrients in meat, causing the loss of vitamins, minerals and amino acids.¹ Meat used in highly-processed pet food is cooked at high temperatures.
+The nutrients lost must be added back.
+This supplementation is not exact.
+There are nutrient losses that aren't always replaced.
+Cats in the wild often eat the entire prey animal if it is small, and will eat nearly everything except the intestines of a larger prey animal.
+This includes the bones of prey, as raw bone is highly digestible and is their primary source of calcium.
+Cooking bone reduces the nutrients available, making it brittle and dangerous to ingest.²

 • Improved digestion